C7N-Ops/ADG/docs/concepts/definitions-agentic-development.md

 This page is the **single source of truth** for ADG terminology.
 Other pages should link here rather than restating definitions.

+> Note: These definitions explain WHAT terms mean in ADG.
+> They are not requirements or controls (those belong in **/docs/standards/**).

 ## Agentic Coding

 **Agentic coding** is a development workflow where a human directs an AI agent to make code changes (often across multiple files and layers) and the agent executes those changes autonomously.